raspberrypilearning/recruiting-volunteers/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

+How people respond will depend on the approach you have chosen to promote volunteer oppurtunities.

 --- task ---

 **Think** about how you want those who are interested to contact you about the volunteer opportunity.

 --- /task ---

-This will depend on the approach you have chosen.

 You might ask those who see a poster, or see a newspaper advertisement to **email** the Dojo's email address if they are interested.

 You could suggest those who see a social media post about it, to **comment** on the post or **directly message** you on that channel.

 If you are talking to someone you know, you might give them your mobile number to **call you back** once they have thought about it.

 If you are posting about volunteer opportunities online you might provide a link to an **online form** (eg. Google Form) for potential volunteers to fill out.

 --- task ---